This post may contain affiliate links. Read our disclosure policy here.

 What Else to Serve with Salmon and Purple Cabbage

-While marinated cucumbers and perfectly cooked rice make a complete and nutritious meal, there are also other delicious side items to try with this Salmon and Cabbage recipe, like Roasted Root Vegetables or Roasted Fingerling Potatoes.
+While marinated cucumbers and cooked rice make a complete meal, roasted root vegetables or roasted fingerling potatoes are other delicious side items to try with this salmon recipe.

 Baked Salmon and Cabbage